Parliamentary Debate 5 March: "Desist from High-Rise High-Density Zone Planning"

 Marles was elected member for Corio on 24 November 2007 in the election that returned the Labor party to office under the leadership of Kevin Rudd.

-He is now the
+He is now the Shadow Minister for Immigration and Border Protection.

 Richard Marles MP spoke on "International Migration and Australia's Future."